An Identification and Dimensionality Robust Test for Instrumental Variables Models: Limiting Behavior of the Test Statistic

 The limiting behavior of the test statistic is analyzed via a direct Gaussian approximation technique.
-When there is a single endogenous variable this approach can be considerably simplified.
-In this section, I detail the approach and take advantage of the simplified analysis to characterize the limiting behavior of the test statistic under local alternatives to \(H_0\).
-This direct approach has the advantage of not relying on any particular central limit theorem, which allows a great deal of flexibility in the choice of hat matrix \(H\).
+In this section, I describe the approach and characterize the limiting behavior of the test statistic under local alternatives to \(H_0\).
+This direct approach has the advantage of not relying on any particular central limit theorem, which allows a great deal of flexibility in the choice of hat matrix \(H\) used to construct the first stage estimates.
+When there is only a single endogenous variable, \(d_x = 1\), the approach can be considerably simplified.
+The extension to \(d_x > 1\) requires a more involved argument which relies on stronger moment conditions.